 Formed in the honest grit of Hamilton, Ontario, Basement Revolver have seen a quick and notable ascent into the spotlight with their unique brand of '90s infused indie-rock.
 The band has been able to formulate a captivating and refined hypnotic aural experience typically found with those who are well beyond their years.
 Early adopters noted a “sense of longing that could stretch back decades.”
 (Tom Connick, DIY)

 Gaining momentum, they soon decided on releasing their debut single, ‘Johnny’.
 With this first song they encountered an unstoppable wave of support; managing to establish themselves with grassroots endorsements from sites such as DIY Magazine, Indie Shuffle, CBC and Exclaim!
 Magazine to name only a handful.
-Respected tastemakers like GoldFlakePaint were hailing ‘Johnny’ a “‘favourite song of the year’ contender” and another said they had a sound that was hard to forget once it took hold.
-They had stumbled across a sound that is capable of stripping listeners of inhibition, yet heavy hitting enough to leave a lasting impression.
+Respected tastemakers like GoldFlakePaint were hailing "Johnny" as a “‘favourite song of the year’ contender” while another said they had a sound that was hard to forget once it took hold.
+They had stumbled across a sound that is capable of stripping listeners of inhibition, yet heavy-hitting enough to leave a lasting impression.

 In a relatively short time, Basement Revolver have successfully encapsulated the yearning and hopefulness of their generation – making themselves an exciting band to watch.